Herrick is the patchwork of two lives long lived together.

 Their migration to Nashville started with a fluke kind of situation.
 They released some songs online in the early stages of the internet revolution and one of those songs “If You Don’t Have Love” hit the Top 20 on the Christian Country Music Association Chart.
 After traveling to Nashville to perform at the CCMA Awards show, and taking sage advice from an industry mentor, they then made a permanent residence in Music City.
 You could fill a book with the stories of all that has happened since then.
 With pen in hand they very nearly signed a major label deal early on, but due to merging of companies, that fell through.
 Instead of waiting for new interests to develop, they went full blown DYI releasing music independently.
 Their lack of major label support did not hinder the impact their music was having.
 Their 2012 debut album “New Dance” co-produced by Donna and Kerry, Michael Bonagura and Buddy Cannon delivered two singles that hit the Music Row Chart and a music video that hit the Top 20 on The Country Network’s Countdown.
 Their second album “Cottonfields” followed in 2016.
 High praise from some of the most coveted music critics hovered around them with regularity over the years including music historian Robert K. Oermann of Music Row Magazine and award-winning journalist Chuck Dauphin of Billboard Magazine, both citing Herrick as “the real deal.”
 Chuck Dauphin continued by saying “Herrick may very well contain the next great female voice of this generation in Donna Herrick.”
 The band boasts an impressive list of music awards including two IAMA International Acoustic Awards, “Folk/Bluegrass/Americana “Group of the Year ,“ and most recently, “Entertainer of the Year” and “Female Vocalist of the Year” at the JMA Awards, and a Bronze Telly Award.
 They have also been nominated for two Americana Music Awards.

-The first single “Some Kind Of Lonesome” will be released on January 18th, a stunning ballad that is equally as heart-wrenching as it is majestic.
+The first single “Some Kind Of Lonesome” released on January 18th, a stunning ballad that is equally as heart-wrenching as it is majestic.
 It's inspiration was born out of Donna Herrick’s loss of her mother this year and the loneliness through a calendar year that feels, to many, to be the very definition of the word.
 The profound imagery of the music video turns many tides of the soul yet it is not without the life raft we all cling to, which is each other.
 “Some Kind Of Lonesome” is a brilliant prelude to the much-anticipated new album that will no doubt stand as Herrick’s tour de force.

 "What’s that sound?
 Oh yes, I remember.
 It’s called country music.
 And I don’t mean the overly polished kind that Music Row usually serves us.
 I mean the Real Deal.
 Herrick is back to warm my hillbilly heart with ringing reminders of what old-school country can mean.